jessescn/TST-eda/README.md

 # TST-eda
-Repositorie for my java solutions to the issues of tst-eda.
+Repository for my Java solutions to the issues of tst-eda.